jeffstieler/atlas-help/consul/alerts/notification-methods.html.md

 ## HipChat

 Notifications can be sent to a [HipChat](https://hipchat.com) room.
-There are 2 ways to configure HipChat notifications:
+There are two ways to configure HipChat notifications:

 ### User Account